oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 > **NOTE:** The order-of-operations here is not important.
 You can set your password before you choose a sample or afterwards.
 But, you should set your password in a timely fashion as that unique URL expires after 24 hours.

 Next, I see a list of available samples.
 As of this writing, there are four samples, but we are expanding that list.
 And, the Okta CLI automatically makes any new samples available in the list.
-You can create as many sample as you like with your Okta Org.
+You can register as many samples as you like with your Okta Org.
 I chose option 3: `ASP.net Core 4 MVC`

 Finally, I see information about the OIDC Application that was provisioned in my Okta Org along with instructions to run the sample app.